Teoscar Hernández Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

-- Rodriguez gets the start for the Tigers, his 13th of the season.
-He is 4-5 with a 2.64 ERA and 74 strikeouts through 71 2/3 innings pitched.
+- Lorenzen (3-6) gets the starting nod for the Tigers in his 16th start of the season.
+He's put together a 4.03 ERA in 87 2/3 innings pitched, with 66 strikeouts.

-- In his last appearance on Wednesday, July 5 against the Oakland Athletics, the left-hander tossed four innings, allowing five earned runs while surrendering six hits.
+- The righty last appeared on Thursday, July 6 against the Oakland Athletics, when he threw five scoreless innings while giving up three hits.

-- In 12 games this season, the 30-year-old has amassed a 2.64 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .215 to his opponents.
+- The 31-year-old has amassed an ERA of 4.03, with 6.8 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.